CrazyWolf13/streamlink-webui/README.md

 # streamlink_web-ui
-a simple and terrible simple web-ui to the well-known streamlink cli application
+a lightweight yet terrible simple web-ui to the well-known streamlink cli application made for my RaspberryPi®